edterbak/NodeRed_Heishamon_control/README.md

 - Add contrib [node-red-contrib-dashboard-bar-chart-data] (https://flows.nodered.org/node/node-red-contrib-dashboard-bar-chart-data)
 - Made some items in the dashboard collapsable.

+[2022-04-23] (v13.1) Things done are:
+- BUG fix: COP was not working
+- ENHANCEMENT: Made the Energy chart look a little better with titels etc.

 ## TODO list
 - [ ] Fix SoftStart routine. (it might be working for some, but be cautious)
 - [x] Add more info in dashboard so it shows energy usages and other nice stuffs.